 Are ambulances free in Queensland?

-- If you are a permanent resident of Queensland: Ambulance transport and services are free.
+- If you're a permanent resident of Queensland: Ambulance transport and services are free.

-- If you are not a permanent resident of Queensland: You may have to pay for ambulance services in Queensland, although some exemptions do apply.
+- If you're not a permanent resident of Queensland: You may have to pay for ambulance services in Queensland, although some exemptions do apply.

 Access to ambulance services for QLD residents

 If you or one of your dependents requires ambulance assistance and/or transport within the state of Queensland, that service will be provided for free if at least one of you is a Queensland resident.
-This is because the Queensland Ambulance Service (QAS) is fully funded by the Queensland Government.
+This is because the QAS is fully funded by the Queensland Government.
 Their services include transport to both private and public hospitals, such as after an emergency, as well as transport from one hospital to another and other medically authorised transport.

 Does Queensland ambulance cover interstate services?

-The Queensland Government explains that if you or one of your dependants receives ambulance assistance or transport outside of Queensland, you will receive an invoice for these services which you can then forward to the QAS for payment.
-In doing so, you may need to provide proof that you are a Queensland resident, for example, by supplying a current copy of your driver’s licence or a recent bank statement showing your address.
+If you or one of your dependants receives ambulance assistance or transport outside of Queensland, you'll receive an invoice for these services which you can then forward to the QAS for payment.
+In doing so, you may need to provide proof that you're a Queensland resident, for example, by supplying a current copy of your driver’s licence or a recent bank statement showing your Queensland residential address.

-Dependents are classified as “individuals who are under 25 years of age and a full-time student at an education institution”, according to the QLD Government.
-This could mean, for example, an under 25 university student studying interstate but whose parent(s) or guardian permanently resides in Queensland.
-Proof may be required, such as a current Medicare card, birth certificate or student ID card.
+Dependants are classified as individuals who are under 25 years of age and are a full-time student at an education institution, according to the QLD Government.
+This could mean, for example, an under 25 year old university student studying interstate but whose parent(s) or guardian permanently resides in Queensland could be covered.
+Proof may be required, such as a current Medicare card, birth certificate or student ID.

 Non-Queensland residents are typically not eligible for free ambulance services within Queensland, and may be responsible for paying the costs of any service provided to them.
-Domestic travel insurance also may not cover all emergency medical transport costs.
-This is where health insurance with ambulance cover may help.
-There are a handful of exceptions as outlined by the Queensland Government:
+There are some exceptions as outlined by the Queensland Government though:

 - You’re aged under 25 and are a full-time student at a Queensland educational institution